K1D77A/lunamech-matrix-api/README.md

 potential url.

 You can resend the same event and the previous result will be overridden (results are stored in the slot res) and the txn will still be incremented.

+cl-json is used to encode all json (body) values.

+When encoding query params nil and unbound slots are ignored, if you want something like 'false' then set the slot to false.

+Some api calls are 'special' and will have one slot that is declared specialp this just means that the content of this slot is encoded to json and sent rather than the normal slots, if you fail to fill a special slot a condition will be signalled.

 ## A few examples
 ```lisp